 Kent has a rich heritage of archaeological and historical remains, which the County Council gives high priority to conserving and making accessible.
+The archaeology of Kent is amongst the richest in the country.
 The geological diversity of the county, coupled with its proximity to mainland Europe and latterly to London, has left an incomparable archaeological resource for all periods.